 - Take out a large mixing bowl.
 Pour equal amounts of each multi-grain into a bowl.
 Mix it all together with your hand.
 Store the multi-grain mix in a Tupperware.

-- Note: Do not add the black rice or black Adzuki beans into the multi-grain mix - keep each in a separate bag or Tupperware.
+- Note: Do not add the black rice or black Adzuki beans into the multi-grain mix - keep each in a separate bag.

 Soak grains & beans